Total Warfare Q & A

 Q: When was Total Warfare released?

-TechManual, was released in March 2007 in PDF format, and has yet to
+TechManual, was released in March 2007, both first in PDF format, and

-Q: How will Total Warfare affect the HeavyMetal programs?
+Q: How will Total Warfare series affect the HeavyMetal programs?

-A: In the short term, not much.
+A: In most ways not much.
 As most of the rules and equipment are the

 same as previous, the HeavyMetal programs, such as HeavyMetal Pro, can be used